What is the MOBILEX Challenge?

 The MOBILEX Challenge aims to provide new technologies to enable robots to operate in hostile environments (natural and artificial obstacles, slopes, poor GNSS coverage, etc.) and under environmental constraints (heavy rain, smoke, strong winds, etc.).
 It aims to reduce the physical and mental strain on operators by enabling them to autonomously manage the trajectory of ground vehicles.
 Ultimately, the technologies developed will be useful in more operational projects such as advanced navigation capabilities, whether on-board vehicles or remotely via assisted teleoperation, applicable in both civilian and military fields, on Earth or in space.

-Of the 7 teams selected to take up these challenges, Magellium Artal Group in association with CEA-List, a laboratory specializing in intelligent digital systems, is participating through the REFLEX team for REactive Field Locomotion EXploration.
+Of the seven teams selected to tackle these challenges, Magellium Artal Group, in association with CEA-List, a laboratory specializing in intelligent digital systems, is participating through the REFLEX team for REactive Field Locomotion EXploration.

-A robotic demonstrator, the Barakuda, is provided by Shark Robotics for each team.
-Operated using an interface, the operator can steer the robot, monitor its status and manage its functionalities in real time.
+A robotic demonstrator is provided for each team.
+Controlled via an interface, the operator can steer the robot, monitor its status and manage its functionalities in real time.
 Teams have to come up with their own solutions and innovations to make the robot autonomous.

 Teams face one challenge a year, and each year must present the results of the challenge and the technologies developed to a panel of judges.